Reliable Cellular Automata with Self-Organization: Outline of the program

-The values of the address field $\Addr$ will vary in $[-Q,2Q-1]$.
+\begin{definition}[Colonies] The values of the address field \( \Addr \) will vary in \( \lint{-\Q }{2\Q } \).
+The \df{colony} of a cell \( x \) is the set \( C=\setOf{z+i\B}{i\in\lint{0}{\Q}} \) whose starting cell is \( z = x-(\Addr(x) \bmod \Q ) \B \).
+We will also say that \( x \) \df{belongs} to colony \( C \).
+The \df{originating colony} of a cell \( x \) is the colony \( D \) whose starting cell is \( x-\Addr(x) \B \).
+We will also say that \( x \) \df{originates} at colony \( D \).
 The cells whose colony is their originating colony, will be called \df{inner cells} , the other ones will be called \df{outer cells} .
-Cells will be of a few different kinds , distinguished by the field \glo{kind@$\Kind$}
+Two neighbor cells will be called \df{space-consistent} if they originate at the same colony. \end{definition}

+A certain property of cells, called their ``kind'', plays an important role in determining their behavior.